datocms/vue-datocms/README.md

 npm install vue-datocms
 ```

 In Vue 2, also install `@vue/composition-api` as a dependency.
 Everything else should be similar to the example above for Vue 3.
+Please note that with Vue 2 support is limited to JS-only projects.
+TypeScript + Vue 2 is not supported at the moment, sorry.

 ## Live real-time updates